 If you didn’t get enough Christmas market goodness during your visit to Munich you can get your fix one last time at the airport!
 Only in Germany would they make it so easy to grab a beer or one last glass of glühwein before you head off on your next adventure or back home.
-There is even an iceskating rink erected for those of who have an extended wait for a connecting flight.
+There is even an ice skating rink erected for those of you who have an extended wait for a connecting flight.
 We have to admit, it is quite nice when arriving or leaving or when going to pick someone up at the airport to stop and enjoy some Christmas cheer.
 We certainly make sure we arrive at the airport each time we head somewhere for the holidays!

 Check out this map for an overview of the Christmas markets in and around the city of Munich.
 Very convenient for your next Christmas visit!

 If you have time to visit other parts of Germany at this time of the year you will find Christmas markets in every town.
 Below are a few additional Christmas market tips from us and friends:

-- Regensburg and its surrounding area is known for its beautiful Christmas markets.
+- Regensburg and its surrounding area are known for its beautiful Christmas markets.

 - Nuremburg (or Nürnberg) has been highly recommended by many.